DHTMLX/gantt-docs/data/api/gantt_editor_types_config.md

 editor_types
 =============

-@todo:
-	needs checking and improving

 @short:
-	an object that contains a set of predefined inline editors
+	an object that contains definitions of inline editors

 @type: object
 @example: